drovani/rovaninet-posts/2023/2023-09-16-Ahsoka-Season-One.md

 - Why would a member of the Sith have a braided strand of hair?
 It serves no practical purpose; she gains no tactical advantage having it; idleness or affection would cause its creation.
 It's an unnecessary and distracting character flourish.
 I hope there is some backstory about that braid in a future episode.
 - Are you surprised that the (ex-?)apprentice who doesn't listen to authority absconded off with the map she was told to keep in the ship?
 Shocking turn of events.
 - Oh snap!
 Anakin!!!
+- I literally fell asleep during the next 10 minutes.
+No idea what happened in the show.
+I'm sure I didn't miss anything important.
+- If it's a fancy Rubic cube, couldn't they have just had a robot work all the permutations really quickly and brute force that rock open?
+- Does anyone, and I mean _anyone_, actually believe that Sabine is dead?

+## Part Two: Toil and Trouble

+Reflecting back on the first episode, why does it take an old, encoded map, buried in an ancient puzzle, to find the location of a recently exiled Imperial leader?
+The protagonists aren't searching for some long-hidden treasure or some old-god in hiding.
+These settings aren't congruous with the reality of the modern world they actually live in.

+- The easiest story to tell in sci-fantasy is to say some ancient civilization built a thing and somehow no one else knows about it but the antagonist using the device.
+- As Ahsoka's ship lands on another planet, I am reminded how good Star Wars is at portraying the large and vast planets and worlds that its character inhabit - even if the stories keep coming down to a handful of people that decide the outcome of all the key conflicts.
+- The cut to a random dude standing at a control panel of some kind, and he has... maybe 10 buttons he could push.
+This is what Star Wars is so absolutely terrible at - with all these advancements in androids, spaceships, AI, and they haven't developed a functional control panel with labels and descriptions and utility?!
+- Well that was a really bland episode.
+On to the next one, I guess.

+## Part Three: Time to Fly

+- If Anakin was too old to start training when he was a little boy, how has Sabine not just aged out of the program?
+Why all of these inconsistencies in a vast crazy world?!
+- Well I'm glad Huyang made that same frickin' point!
+- Why were these six craft so far away from the planet?
+In the vast expanse of the solar system, they just happened to be in an area behind where Ahsoka dropped out of hyperspace?
+- She put on that suit really damn fast - like Clark Kent in a phone booth fast.
+- Flying whales, eh?
+It certainly tracks with Star Wars' creature creativity.
+- "Ah yes, standard operating procedure."
+I feel the same way, Huyang.